SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse scrapbook for playing with chunks of blocks of code

 #Progress
-Just added first function by writing the failing test first (test-driven development), finished Lesson 6.
+Just wrote a test for Book class constructor and created the class, finished Lesson 7.